-Baylor > Counseling Center > Resources > Online for Students > What is sexual assault?
+Baylor > Counseling Center > Resources > Student Resources > What is sexual assault?

 What is sexual assault?

 Sexual assault is a term that is used to describe a broad range of unwanted sexual contact.
 Any type of sexual assault is illegal, and you may consider pressing charges.

 Information from the Texas Penal Code can be found here.

 Sexual assault is any unwanted sexual contact that happens against a person's will or without consent.
 This can include sexual assault, sexual abuse, or rape.
 These happen because the perpetrator wants to feel powerful and in control.
 These actions include any unwanted contact, including intercourse, touching, or any other sexual stimulation that is performed without consent or through the use or threat of force.

 Sexual abuse is any type of sexual interaction between an adult and a minor, including sexual intercourse, touching, or contact.

 Rape is any kind of sexual intercourse that is committed against a person's will or is committed with or by the threat of force.
 There are two types: date rape and stranger rape.